Vertex algebras and quantum master equation: Introduction

 Our result in Section \ref{section-B} also leads to an interesting result in physics.
 Quantum BCOV theory can be viewed as a complete description of topological B-twisted closed string field theory in the sense of Zwiebach \cite{Zwiebach}.
 Zwiebach's closed string field theory describes the dynamics of closed strings in term of the so-called string vertices.
 Despite the beauty of this construction, string vertices are very difficult to compute and few concrete examples are known.
 Our exact solution in Section \ref{section-B} can be viewed as giving an explicit realization of Zwiebach's string vertices for B-twisted topological string on elliptic curves.

 \textbf{Acknowledgement:} The author would like to thank Kevin Costello, Cumrun Vafa, Andrei Losev, Robert Dijkgraaf, Jae-Suk Park, Owen Gwilliam, Ryan Grady, Qin Li, and Brian Williams for discussions on quantum field theories, and thank Jie Zhou for discussions on modular forms.
 Part of the work was done during visiting Perimeter Institute for theoretical physics and IBS center for geometry and physics.
 The author thanks for their hospitality and provision of excellent working enviroments.
-Special thank goes to Xinyi Li, whose birth and growth have inspired and reformulated many aspects of the presentation of the current work.
-S. L. is partially supported by Grant 20151080445 of Independent Research Program at Tsinghua university.
+Special thank goes to Yunchen Li and Xinyi Li, whose birth and growth have inspired and reformulated many aspects of the presentation of the current work.
+This work is supported by the National Key Research and Development Program of China (NO. 2020YFA0713000), Beijing Municipal Natural Science Foundation (NO. Z180003), and National Natural Science Foundation of China (NO. 11801300).